tommyettinger/anim8-gdx/README.md

 A .gwt.xml file is present in the sources jar, and because GWT needs it, you can depend on the sources jar with `implementation "com.github.tommyettinger:anim8-gdx:0.3.12:sources"`.
 The PNG-related code isn't available on GWT because it needs `java.util.zip`, which is unavailable there, but PaletteReducer and AnimatedGif should both work.
+None of the "Fast" classes will work on GWT.
 The GWT inherits line, which is needed in `GdxDefinition.gwt.xml` if no dependencies already have it, is:
 ```xml
 <inherits name="com.github.tommyettinger.anim8" />
 ```